Skip to main content

 Get more handsome in your sleep just by tweaking your nighttime skincare routine

-You’ve likely heard terms like “beauty sleep” and “sleeping beauty.”
-Putting aside the Disney character for a moment, people usually use these terms to describe the idea that going to bed earlier enhances your appearance.
-It turns out that this concept may not be an old wives’ tale.
 You’ve likely heard about the importance of sleep for reducing risks of poor heart health, obesity, and depression.
-However, more zzz’s may have you loving your look when you look at that mirror on the wall.
+However, more z’s may have you loving your look when you look at that mirror on the wall.
 A small 2017 study of adults ages 18 to 65 found that just two nights of sleep restriction could reduce attractiveness.

 In addition to the basic act of hitting the hay at a reasonable hour, there are other ways to get more handsome in your sleep.
-Here’s how to optimize your nighttime routine so that you, too, can become a true sleeping beauty.
+Here’s how to optimize your nighttime skincare routine so you, too, can become a true sleeping beauty.

 a man sleeping on white bedding